Moulberry/AxiomDocumentation/src/editor/windows/blueprints.md

 > Tip: You can go back and refresh by clicking the appropriate button next to the seach box.

-## File Format

-Blueprints are stored as `.bp` files in the [Configuration](/advanced/configuration.md).
-The blueprint file itself is a GZ[^note1] and can be opened in programs such as 7zip to reveal the NBT file inside.
-The thumbnail, author and tags are also stored within the `.bp` file.

 ## Multiplayer

-On [Multiplayer](/multiplayer/intro.md), blueprints can be saved to and downloaded from the server rather than saving to your device.
+On multiplayer, blueprints can be saved to and downloaded from the server rather than saving to your device.
 This means everyone on the server can use your saved blueprint.

-## Notes

-[^note1]: [GZ](https://en.wikipedia.org/wiki/Gzip) is a compressed file format.